COVID-19 testing for patients

 - Information for maternity patients

-*Please note, we have had reports that some drive through testing sites have refused asymptomatic patient testing and we recommend patients use one of the above Epworth clinics.
+*Please note, we have had reports that some drive through testing sites have refused asymptomatic patient testing and we recommend patients use an Epworth Pre Op Testing Clinic.

 If patients have their swab taken at a non-Epworth facility, they will need to call us to inform us of the result and bring validation of their swab result when they present for admission.